Making large scale change happen

 Third, culture is an emergent property of the interactions between people in the organization, not a linear consequence of deeply buried assumptions to challenge and “treat” in isolation.
 Prescriptive, formulaic approaches to culture change, are therefore rarely if ever successful.

-Finally, organizational culture self-perpetuates through a complex web of rules and relationships whose very interconnectedness resist change.
+Finally, organizational culture self-perpetuates through a complex web of rules and relationships whose very interconnectedness resists change.
 Even if you have a clear idea of what you want to do, there are no uncoupled places to start.

 For concise advice, I recommend Chris Corrigan‘s excellent article The myth of managed culture change.
 Read it!